 ECMWF | Reading | 13 - 16 November 2017

-Topics discussed will include the required complexity of cloud microphysics, the interaction of cloud microphysics, convection and boundary layer turbulence, the interaction with and the representation of the surface heterogeneity, including orography and vegetation over land and the sea-surface state over the ocean, and the physics-dynamics interplay with increasing resolution, including difficulties and opportunities arising from emerging HPC architectures.
+Topics discussed included the required complexity of cloud microphysics, the interaction of cloud microphysics, convection and boundary layer turbulence, the interaction with and the representation of the surface heterogeneity, including orography and vegetation over land and the sea-surface state over the ocean, and the physics-dynamics interplay with increasing resolution, including difficulties and opportunities arising from emerging HPC architectures.

-Drinks reception and poster session: Monday 13 November
+Monday 13 November